FemusPlatform/NumericPlatform/README.md

   * PLAT_VISU:
       Paraview, as Salome package

-  This repository represents Level 0 and it can be used to perform a complete Numerical Platform installation from scratch
+This repository represents Level 0 and it can be used to perform a complete Numerical Platform installation from scratch.
+For a complete platform installation gcc7 and cmake (vesion > 3.10) are required.